Clinical Practicum for Mental Health Graduate Students

 - Research Opportunities: The practicum is a clinical experience and research is not required.
 However, opportunities are available for participation in research for those who are interested.

+- Applying: Students are strongly encouraged to submit their application materials as early as possible, but no later than February 25th.
+Applicants will be notified of selection no later than March 25th.
 To apply, send a letter of interest indicating what program you are applying to and an updated curriculum vitae to:

 Deb Elliott-DeSorbo, PhD